 HAOLEWEEN SURF CONTEST

-Last year, during a morning surf in Morro, we started kicking around the idea for a surf competition that is different than your average.
+During a morning surf in Morro, we started kicking around the idea for a surf competition that is different than your average.
 It seems surfing has grown in hassle, hate and anger... and this started to get us down.
 Let's be honest, surfing is fun, it's church, it's connecting with your environment, it's building a community of like-minded individuals who share a passion and a culture.
 HAOLEWEEN was founded on the principle of not taking ourselves seriously, sharing that perspective, but getting some waves in the process.
-We are excited to invite you to our SECOND ANNUAL HAOLEWEEN SURF CONTEST!
+We are excited to invite you to our THIRD ANNUAL HAOLEWEEN SURF CONTEST!
+This year our friends at PIZZA PORT BREWING COMPANY have joined us to throw an even radder event than the last two!

 • ALL BOARDS MUST BE LONGER THAN 8.5ft. (or if shorter, have only ONE fin)